 DNS.1 values, and save this as a file.
 For example, csr_details.txt:

 [req]default_bits = 2048prompt = nodefault_md = sha256req_extensions = req_extdistinguished_name = dn[ dn ]C=USST=FloridaL=MiamiO=Acme Widgets Inc.OU=ITemailAddressemail@example.comCN = reqviewlicense.intranet.mycompany.com[ req_ext ]subjectAltName = @alt_names[ alt_names ]DNS.1 = reqviewlicense.intranet.mycompany.com

-The output of this procedure is a server.key file with the private key of the server certificate and a server.crt file with the public part of the server certificate.
+The output of this procedure is the server.key file with the private key of the server certificate and the server.crt file with the public part of the server certificate.